Policies - AM-005

 This policy does not apply to situations where an agency is paying another agency’s employee for true contractual services.
 In this situation, that relationship needs to be clearly communicated to the State Accounting-Address Book section so that a separate vendor/payable Address Book record can be created.

-Agencies should not utilize the IBT process as a substitute for this policy procedure.
+Agencies should not use the IBT process as a substitute for this procedure.

 Deposit Processing - All State agencies depositing State funds directly into a State Treasury bank account are required to remit a State Treasurer Payroll and Financial Center Deposit Document and required documentation (deposit ticket or bank receipt) to the State Treasurer’s Office.
 These documents should generally be submitted within two business days after the funds have been deposited in the State Treasury bank account.
 Faxed copies may be submitted to the State Treasurer with the original copies kept on file at the agency location.
 The timing of deposits is covered by State Statute 84-710.